implico/frontend-starter/README.md

 ```

 #### 3. JavaScript
+The main goal is to encapsulate functional code into separate controllers, generally bound to particular views, to maintain order, clarity and modularity.

+By default, there are two JS files: `core.js` and `app.js`.
+Of course, if you use a framework like AngularJS, your can remove `core.js` and place your own code into `app.js`.

+##### Namespace

-The code is namespaced with APP global object.
-To change its name, for example into APPB:
+The code is namespaced with `APP` global object.
+To change its name, for example into `APPB`:
 ```javascript
 var APPB = APPB || {};